swiss university tennis association

 Chances of becoming a professional tennis player are close to zero even for talented individuals with perfect financial situation and training conditions.
 Working so hard every day for 10-15 years and being very top at their profession, still only around 200 tennis players in the world end up earning more then an average high school teacher in Switzerland.
 Not only players, but mainly their parents must sacrifice a lot and are often forced to be over-involved in organizing everything themselves.
 There’s not enough competition of similar age and playing level for juniors.
 They lack the encounter and chance to compare with their international peers.
 Because of these and other obstacles, many talented players and their parents lose their motivation, seek better conditions abroad, are forced to quit prematurely, many transform from performance to recreational, and those few most persistent ones, hope to receive an athletic scholarship from some American university.

-BECOMING PART OF A Legacy
+creating A Legacy

 Helping others to succeed by sharing, mentoring, or sponsoring is contagious.
 Next generation of leaders will give back to the society in many ways.
 Alumni engagement is just one great example.